 Even if these conditions are met, if the child is alleged to have acted to harm someone or make a profit on the images then a felony could be charged.

+As you can see there are significant dangers of sexting for children.
 Teenagers should take great care with what photos they decide to send over the internet or text.
 Even a misdemeanor charge is serious and could result in fines, community service, loss of educational opportunity, and other undesirable consequences.
 Parents and guardians are well-advised to talk to their teens about sexting.
 If your child is facing accusations of sexting, call Georgia Children’s Defense, LLC. today at 404-477-4294, or sign up for a Free Consultation, to discuss your case with an experienced Juvenile Defense expert.